 3 – Master of Reality

-At number 3 is album number three, 1971’s Master of Reality.
+At number 3 on our Black Sabbath albums list is 1971’s Master of Reality.
 The band amped up the heaviness on this record, with it being the first album to truly pioneer the doom metal sound that Sabbath had such a prominent influence on.
 Key classics include “Sweet Leaf,” and “Children of The Grave.”
 Even though the album only has six actual songs it is not by any means a rip-off purchase.
 Among the other tracks are “Lord of this World,” and “Solitude” where Ozzy Osbourne shows that his range as a vocalist was improving at this point.

 2 – Black Sabbath